Pursuing IVF fertility treatments? 5 critical questions to ask your IVF lab

 |

-If you're considering in vitro fertilization (IVF), you're probably asking yourself, "How can I be sure the lab is scientifically rigorous, will safeguard my frozen embryos, eggs, and sperm, and maximize my chances of a successful IVF pregnancy?"
+If you're considering in vitro fertilization (IVF), you're probably asking yourself, "How can I be sure the lab is scientifically advanced, will safeguard my frozen embryos, eggs, and sperm, and maximize my chances of a successful IVF pregnancy?"
 I understand how overwhelming this process can feel, so I've put together the top 5 questions to ask a fertility clinic about their IVF lab.

 The most successful IVF labs foster optimal conditions for embryo development and employ advanced lab equipment alongside rigorous safety protocols.
 The success of IVF treatments hinges on the expertise of skilled embryologists who carry out their work with precision, rooted in scientific excellence and stringent quality control.